Social Accession Loan (SAP)

 - Possible costs of purchasing furniture to furnish the dwelling

-The SIP may be supplemented in particular by the following loans or elements:
+The SAP may be supplemented in particular by the following loans or elements:

 - Home Savings Loan

-- Fixed rate loan less than or equal to a loan made in addition to a home savings account
+- Fixed-rate loan less than or equal to a loan granted in addition to a home savings account

-- Additional loan granted to French repatriates from overseas holding a title of compensation
+- Loan top-up granted to French overseas returnees holding compensation

-a SIP cannot be supplemented by a "conventional" mortgage.
+a PAS cannot be supplemented by a "classic" mortgage.

-- Decree of 4 October 2001 on the conditions for granting loans under the agreement
+- Order of 4 October 2001 on the conditions for granting agreed loans

-- Decree No. 2005-69 of 31 January 2005 on the purchase or construction of housing on the assumption of ownership
+- Decree No. 2005-69 of 31 January 2005 on the purchase or construction of dwellings for homeownership

-- Order of 30 September 2014 concerning the classification of communes by zone applicable to certain housing aids
+- Order of 30 September 2014 on the classification of municipalities by zone applicable to certain housing subsidies

-- Ministerial reply of 31 December 2019 on the borrowing of property by persons with disabilities
+- Ministerial Response of 31 December 2019 on the mortgage loan of persons with disabilities

-- Real Estate Loan: fixed or variable interest rate, the APRFinance for All
+- Mortgage: fixed or variable interest rate, APRFinance for All